 Former Socceroos captain Paul Wade grew up and played in the region, while John Hutchinson headlines the many products from the Latrobe Valley, many of whom got an opportunity during Morwell Falcons’ (later Eastern Pride) almost decade-long spell in the NSL.

 John Maisano, Joey Di Iorio and Anthony Pelikan are among the players who’ve officially represented Australia at youth level.

 Naum Sekulovski, Simon Storey, Joey Rajher, Rade Culibrk, Antun Kovacic, Paulo Retre, Xhezair Sulemani and Paul Byrne are among the locals who have played in the National Soccer League and/or the A-League.

 Football Federation Victoria hall of famers Theresa Deas, Deborah Nichols and Jane Oakley headline an impressive list of former Matildas to have hailed from the region.
 The trio each played for Dandenong North, Berwick City and Casey Comets.

 Modern day Matildas icon Steph Catley played juniors for the South East Cougars and her family home remains in Seaford, while up and coming star Jacynta Galabadaarachchi was born and raised in Pakenham.
 Dandenong-born Tiffany Eliadis, Drouin Dragons and Casey Comets junior Alex Gummer and former Berwick local Rachel Binning are among those still in W-League circles today.

 The region is represented in the WNPL competition by Southern United.

-Currently there are 89 clubs and over 12,000 registered players in the south-east, and this number is growing rapidly.
+Currently there are 100+ clubs and over 21,000 registered players in the South-East, with that number growing rapidly.